Computer History: origins of the vital components

 1926 Wiki: “Vitaphone, the first long playing records at 33 1/3 RPM were in use from 1926.
 Using a synchronised disk, the system was quickly supplanted by technologies which recorded a sound track optically directly onto the side of the strip of motion picture film.
 This was the dominant technology from the 1930s through the 1960s and was still in use as of 2004.”
 78

 At this point, I was about to say that there are exceptions to all rules and admit that the laser, something also integral to computer data recording, came about as a result of the theoretical work of Albert Einstein.
 However, reading various versions of the history of his Nobel prize, the jury is still out until I find some information that gives clear answers on the subject.
-It seems that no two writers agree as to exactly what he received the prize for, and this indecision apparently also applies to the Nobel committee who made the award after a year of deliberation.
+It seems that no two writers agree as to exactly for-what he received the Nobel prize, and this indecision apparently also applies to the Nobel committee who made the award after a year of deliberation.
+Einstein is difficult to research.

 nobelprize.org: “As is well known Einstein did not get the Nobel Prize for his relativity theories due to strong disbeliefs in those theories among some influential members of the Royal Swedish Academy of Sciences.
 The 1911 Nobel Laureate in Physiology or Medicine Allvar Gullstrand was of the opinion that the correctness of Einstein’s special relativity theory rested on belief – not proven facts, (as it still does to this day, see the physics page) and the general relativity theory could in his opinion not stand a critical analysis…